PPC campaigns, email marketing, social media management, SEO optimization or good old fashioned word of mouth.

 The aforementioned Social Mention, however, does include forums within its search parameters.

 You can either use Social Mention and sift through the results for something that’s relevant, or simply head to various forums and social sites like Reddit, find the appropriate sub-Reddit or conversation, and search for relevant comments.

 Save Yourself a Little Time

 Collecting implicit data is something that’s going to take an age.
 All the tools I’ve recommended so far are free.

-However, if you want to really cut down on the time needed you might have to invest in a paid service.
-There are some great listening tools available that will collate data from all sources into one place.
-But for a price.
+If you want to really cut down on time, however, you might have to invest in a paid service.
+There are some great listening tools available that will collate data from all sources into one place, but for a price.